Its agile financial services sector remains solid while the buoyant automotive sector forms the basis of the Eastern Cape’s manufacturing base.

 The Eastern Cape government plans to invest billions in the construction and maintenance of provincial roads.

-The South African Roads Agency (SANRAL) is to spend a further R8,5 billion in the province on improving the province’s road infrastructure.
+The South African Roads Agency (SANRAL) is to spend a further R8,5 billion in the province on improving the province’s road infrastructure, including the

 Telecommunications has developed immensely in the Eastern Cape over the past 15 years with the introduction and rapid popularity of mobile telephones, which have greatly increased telephone access in rural areas.